 CA Rating: Meaning and Function

 Cranking Amps (CA) measure how much current a battery can deliver for 30 seconds at 32°F (0°C) while maintaining the required voltage level.
+You may also see this referred to as MCA (Marine Cranking Amps) on some battery labels.

 Because this test occurs at a warmer temperature than the CCA test, the CA rating is usually higher for the same battery.
 This rating reflects how well a battery performs under normal or moderate weather conditions.